-How Resilience of Retailers Shines Through on The Covid Anniversary
+How the Resilience of Retailers Shines Through

 I still remember the day President John Kennedy was assassinated.
-I was home with my mom and the door-to-door Fuller brush man rang the bell as usual.
+I was home with my mom, and the door-to-door Fuller brush man rang the bell as usual.

-My mom actually opened the door and invited him to come in and watch on our black and white console Sears Best TV.
+My mom actually opened the door and invited him to come in and watch on our black-and-white console Sears Best TV.
 She never let men in our house.

-I remember when President Reagan was shot on my birthday in 1981, the start of the Rodney King riots April 29, 1992, the September morning the twin towers fell, and October 10th when the market crashed in 2008.
+I remember when President Reagan was shot on my birthday in 1981, the start of the Rodney King riots on April 29, 1992, the September morning the twin towers fell, and October 10th when the market crashed in 2008.

 But little did any of us know that morning on March 12 when Tom Hanks announced he had Covid and the subsequent day when a national emergency was declared the full scope of the situation.
 But we sensed it was big…

-With that grim news it is time now to take stock of where we were as retailers and how far we have come in 12 months.
+With that grim news, it is time now to take stock of where we were as retailers and how far we have come in 12 months.

 Sure it’s easy to say a five-year future timeline was compressed to six months as retailers had to learn about: